jackl0phty/opschef-cookbook-zone2ldif/README.md

 3. Write you change
 4. Write tests for your change (if applicable)
 5. Run the tests, ensuring they all pass
-6. Submit a Pull Request using Github
+6. Submit a Pull Request on Github [here] (https://github.com/jackl0phty/opschef-cookbook-zone2ldif/issues)

 License and Authors
 -------------------
-Authors: TODO: List authors
+Author: Gerald L. Hevener Jr., M.S. aka:jackl0phty